Elizabeth Storm

 Elizabeth Storm (born Elizabeth Jennifer Storm on November 29, 1958) is an American actress.
+She is an actress, known for Desperate Housewives (2004).

+Career

-Storm is perhaps best known for her role as Katherine Barrett on the soap opera Passions from 2000 to 2003.
-She had the role of Hollis Costillo on the soap opera Santa Barbara in 1989 and Janice Barnes in Days of Our Lives from 1987 to 1988.
-She has appeared as Janie Peterson on the primetime soap opera Desperate Housewives.
+Storm is known for portraying Katherine Barrett on the soap opera Passions from 2000 to 2003.
+She also appeared as Hollis Costillo on the soap opera Santa Barbara in 1989 and Janice Barnes in Days of Our Lives from 1987 to 1988.
+Storm later portrayed Janie Peterson on the primetime soap opera Desperate Housewives.
 She has also guest starred in numerous television series, including CSI: Crime Scene Investigation, Six Feet Under, Without a Trace, The King of Queens, and Matlock.